Fudan-iGEM/2024-wiki/src/software.md

 As synthetic biology continues to advance, the parts being introduced into cells are becoming increasingly complex.
 However, introducing complex parts into cells can increase the metabolic burden, thereby slowing down the growth rate of the cells.
 Excessive burden can lead to significant selective pressure, causing engineered bacteria to mutate back to their wild-type forms more quickly, which can result in the engineered cells being out-competed by their less functional or non-functional mutants[^1].
 Therefore, it is crucial to investigate why some parts impose a greater burden than others.

 When cells express heterologous genes, they must utilize their own resources, such as ribosomes, tRNAs, and ATP.
-The limited availability of these resources for gene expression is one of the primary and most predictable sources of cellular burden.
+The limited availability of these resources is one of the primary and most predictable sources of cellular burden.
 A recent study measured the burden of 301 parts from iGEM registry and found that the depletion of gene expression resources was the main cause of the observed burden[^2].
 However, there are currently no methods available to predict the burden of a part based on its sequence and structure.

-Therefore, we have developed a model that takes into account the allocation of gene expression resources within the cell, using only the sequence and structure of the part as input.
+To address these issues, we have developed **Burden Predictor** that takes into account the allocation of gene expression resources within the cell, using only the sequence and structure of the part as input.

 ### Implementation

 #### Model Construction

-The core of Burden Predictor is an improved version of the mechanistic model framework from Weiße et al.[^3] and Nikolados et al.[^4].
-We did not choose genome-scale models or machine learning models because of their computational intensity and time consumption, as well as the scarcity of high-quality data.
+The core of Burden Predictor is an improved version of the mechanistic model framework from Weiße et al. and Nikolados et al.[^3][^4] We did not choose genome-scale models or machine learning models because of their computational intensity and time consumption, as well as the scarcity of high-quality data.

+Moreover, we selected *Escherichia coli* as our host organism for initial development and validation.
+However, the model is designed to be flexible and adaptable, allowing researchers to conveniently model the burden in other host organisms by simply changing the parameters of the model.
+This flexibility ensures that our software can be widely applied across different situations, making it a versatile tool for synthetic biology research.

 As illustrated in [Figure 4](#figure-4), our model incorporates the basic gene expression processes including transcription (TX) and translation (TL).
 Transcription is simplified into a dumped process, while translation contains two stages - initiation, when the ribosome binds to the ribosome binding site (RBS) of the mRNA; and elongation, when the ribosome moves along the open reading frame and produces polypeptide chain.